 5. Using a strap or your hands, reach for the left foot, and stay for five breaths.

-6. Come up, switch sides and repeat.
+6. Come up, switch sides, and repeat.

 Pigeon Pose (Eka Pada Raja Kapotonasana)

-"Although the name might seem lowly, pigeon is the queen bee of hip openers," Dannheim explains.
+"Although the name might seem lowly, the pigeon is the queen bee of hip openers," Dannheim explains.
 "I like to enter pigeon pose from Downward Facing Dog, but you can also move into from an all-fours position."